 The real-world, practical, ethical dilemmas at the core of this Challenge are relevant to any graduate workplace.

 The topics covered in the online Challenge are relevant to all graduate workplaces, and provide insights into real-world, practical decision-making that will be useful to students from any discipline.

-The Challenge is available to Year 3 to Final Year University of Manchester students only.
+The Challenge is available to Year 3 to Final Year University of Manchester Undergraduate students and postgraduate students.

 The Challenge offers an opportunity to challenge yourself, and to explore your own ethical decision making, in an online learning environment.
 The content has been developed in consultation with graduate employers and University of Manchester experts in psychology and equality in the workplace.

 Completing the Challenge will also improve your employability by providing you with insights and experiences you can draw on in job applications and interviews.

 Completion of the Workplace Ethics Challenge will be listed on your HEAR (Higher Education Achievement Report).

 Completing a Workplace Ethics Challenge also counts towards the Stellify Award.